.png)

 Entities taxed as Corporations pay franchise tax annually for the privilege of doing business in the State of Mississippi.
 The franchise tax is a component of the corporate income and franchise tax return, so it is typically filed by an accountant.

-Franchise tax is computed at a rate of the value of the capital employed, or the assessed property values in this state, whichever is greater.
+For TY 2025, franchise tax is computed at a rate of $0.75 per $1,000 of capital in excess of $100,000, or the assessed property values in this state, whichever is greater.
 The minimum franchise tax due is $25.00.
+Under a legislated phase-down, the rate drops to $0.50 per $1,000 in 2026, with full repeal scheduled for January 1, 2028.

 For more insights, you can view our short guide on Mississippi's Franchise Tax.